arbore0us/SageLine/README.md

 # SageLine
-SageLine is a compressed self-index1) with similarities to roaring bitmap, bwt-indexes and judy array.
+SageLine is a compressed self-index with similarities to roaring bitmap, bwt-indexes and judy array.
 It’s a variable-ary tree of bitmaps that can be used as a suffix tree of arbitrary binary data, randomly distributed binary data of fixed length (random unsigned integers) in the current proof of concept implementation.

 ## Introduction
 The structure is based on partitioning each integer and constructing the SageLine with one partition represented by each depth in the tree.